CSALabsAutomation/azure-cosmosdb-lab/steps/10_optimistic-concurrency-control/documentation.md

 ### Create a .NET Core Project

-1. On your local machine, locate the CosmosLabs folder in your Documents folder and open the `Lab10` folder that will be used to contain the content of your .NET Core project.
-If you are completing this lab through Microsoft Hands-on Labs, the CosmosLabs folder will be located at the path: **C:\labs\CosmosLabs**
+1. Create **Lab10** folder that will be used to contain the content of your .NET Core project.

 1. In the `Lab10` folder, right-click the folder and select the **Open with Code** menu option.